Skip to main content

 The metabolic disruption caused by visceral fat extends directly to cardiovascular health.
 The inflammatory state it promotes contributes to endothelial dysfunction, a condition where the lining of blood vessels becomes less flexible and more prone to plaque formation.
 The altered lipid profile associated with insulin resistance, specifically high triglycerides and low levels of high-density lipoprotein (HDL) cholesterol, is a well-established risk factor for atherosclerosis.

 This creates a direct link between the hormonal changes of perimenopause, the redistribution of body fat, and a heightened long-term risk for cardiovascular events.
 The weight gain itself is a factor, but the specific location and activity of that fat are the more potent drivers of this risk.
-Managing the accumulation of visceral fat is therefore a primary strategy in preserving cardiovascular health through the and beyond.
+Managing the accumulation of visceral fat is therefore a primary strategy in preserving cardiovascular health through the menopausal transition and beyond.

 • Dyslipidemia ∞ The liver, responding to the influx of free fatty acids from VAT, increases its production of triglycerides and very-low-density lipoproteins (VLDL), while levels of protective HDL cholesterol tend to fall.